Anomalous Hall effect in type-I Weyl metals beyond the noncrossing approximation: Introduction

-It is well-known that the Feynman diagrams with crossed impurity lines result in a longitudinal conductivity which is smaller than the non-crossing diagram by a factor of $1/\epsilon_F \tau$ so the crossed diagrams are usually neglected in computing the longitudinal conductivity.
-For a long time, the crossed diagrams were also ignored for the AHE and only the Feynman diagrams with non-crossing impurity scattering lines are considered for the AHE~\cite{Sinitsyn2007, MacDonald2006, Sinitsyn2008}.
-The anomalous Hall conductivity from the non-crossing diagrams is independent of the impurity scattering rate or strength, i.e., $\sigma^a_H \sim \tau^0$.
-However, it was demonstrated recently that the diagrams with two crossed impurity lines, namely the so-called X and $\Psi$ diagrams, may also contribute to the anomalous Hall conductivity with the same order of magnitude as the non-crossing diagram~\cite{Ado2015, Ado2016, Ado2017}.
-The contributions of such crossed diagrams come from the skew scatterings on pairs of closely located impurities with distance of the order of the Fermi wavelength.
-The account of such crossed diagrams in a number of anomalous Hall systems changes the total AHE in the systems dramatically~\cite{Ado2016, Ado2015, Ado2017, Levchenko2016}.
-For example, the inclusion of the X and $\Psi$ diagrams in two-dimensional (2D) Rashba ferromagnetic metal results in a non-vanishing AHE instead of the vanishing result under the non-crossing approximation (NCA)~\cite{Inoue2006, Sinova2007, Ado2016}.
-In 2D massive Dirac model, the X and $\Psi$ diagrams almost cancel out the NCA contribution at high energy~\cite{Ado2015, Ado2017}.
-It was also shown that the same crossed diagrams play an important role for the AHE on the surface of topological Kondo insulator~\cite{Levchenko2016}, for the Kerr effect in chiral p-wave superconductors~\cite{Levchenko2017}, and for the spin Hall effect in the presence of strong impurities~\cite{Ferreira2016}.
+The account of the crossed diagrams in a number of anomalous Hall systems changes the total AHE in the systems dramatically~\cite{Ado2016, Ado2015, Ado2017, Levchenko2016}.
+For example, the inclusion of the X and $\Psi$ diagrams in Fig.\ref{fig:diagrams}(b), (c) and (d) in 2D Rashba ferromagnetic metal results in a non-vanishing AHE instead of the vanishing result under the non-crossing approximation (NCA)~\cite{Inoue2006, Sinova2007, Ado2016}.
+In the 2D massive Dirac model, the X and $\Psi$ diagrams almost cancel out the NCA contribution at high energy~\cite{Ado2015, Ado2017}.
+It was also shown that the same crossed diagrams play an important role for the AHE on the surface of topological Kondo insulator~\cite{Levchenko2016}, for the Kerr effect in chiral p-wave superconductors~\cite{Levchenko2017}, and for the extrinsic spin Hall effect across the weak and strong scattering regimes~\cite{Milletari2016, Ferreira2016}.

+The above cases show that the crossed diagrams play an important role for a more complete study of the AHE in a general case.
+For that reason, we study the contributions of the crossed diagrams, namely the X and $\Psi$ diagrams to the AHE in three dimensional (3D) tilted Weyl metals with breaking TRS~\cite{Wan2011, Vishwanath2018} and weak Gaussian disorder in this work.
+Although the SBE approach can yield the same result for the AHE as the QKS formula for the non-crossing diagram in isotropic systems~\cite{Sinitsyn2007}, it is not convenient for calculating the AHE from the $X$ and $\Psi$ diagrams because it is very difficult to compute the scattering rates for such diagrams.
+We then employ the QKS formula and the diagrammatic technique to study the $X$ and $\Psi$ diagrams in tilted Weyl metals in this work.
+Diagrams with more crossed impurity lines have smaller contribution in $1/\epsilon_F \tau$ for Gaussian disorder.